GeneCurationCoalition/gencc-website/docs/faq.md

 ## &nbsp;
 ## How do I cite/acknowledge the GenCC for database use?
-The GenCC database is currently released under a Fort Lauderdale Agreement for the benefit of the wider biomedical community.
-You can freely download and search the data, and we encourage the use and publications of validity data for specific targeted sets of genes.
-However, we ask that you not publish global (site-wide) analyses of these data, or of large gene sets, until after the GenCC flagship paper has been published (estimated to be Spring 2022).
-The preprint of this manuscript is now available on medRxiv (https://www.medrxiv.org/content/10.1101/2022.01.03.21268593v1).
-After the flagship publication, data will be available free of restriction under a CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+The GenCC data are available free of restriction under a CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
 The GenCC requests that you give attribution to GenCC and the contributing sources whenever possible and appropriate.
+The preprint of this manuscript is now available on medRxiv (https://www.medrxiv.org/content/10.1101/2022.01.03.21268593v1) and the accepted flagship manuscript will be online soon (estimated May 2022).

 Example Attribution Statements: